-The Janelia Joint Graduate Program is a fully-funded, collaborative PhD program for independent, committed graduate scholars in partnership with The Johns Hopkins University.
+The Janelia Joint Graduate Program is a fully-funded, collaborative PhD program for independent, committed graduate scholars in partnership with the Solomon Snyder Department of Neuroscience at The Johns Hopkins University.

 Graduate scholars in the program spend their first year at the partner university and then reside at Janelia for the remaining years of the program to conduct their thesis research.
 Degrees are granted by Johns Hopkins.
-Scholars have two supervisors, one at Janelia and the other at the partner university.
+Scholars have two mentors, a research mentor at Janelia and a programmatic mentor at Johns Hopkins that typically chairs the scholar's thesis committee.

 Graduate scholars conduct research in the following fields: